Ribose 1,5-bisphosphate phosphokinase

-Thus, the two substrates of this enzyme are ATP and ribose 1,5-bisphosphate, whereas its two products are ADP and 5-phospho-alpha-D-ribose 1-diphosphate.
+The enzyme characterised from a mutant Escherichia coli converts D-ribose 1,5-bisphosphate to phosphoribosyl pyrophosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a phosphate group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with a phosphate group as acceptor.
 The systematic name of this enzyme class is ATP:ribose-1,5-bisphosphate phosphotransferase.
 Other names in common use include ribose 1,5-bisphosphokinase, and PhnN.
-This enzyme participates in pentose phosphate pathway.